btror/books/crime&punishment.md

 - Extraordinary Man Theory

 ### Summary
 - Raskolnikov[^c1raskolnikov], a former student, lives in poverty in a tiny, filthy St. Petersburg apartment.
 He's too broke to continue studying and too proud to accept help.
-He avoids people — including his friends and his landlady, Praskovya[^c1praskovya] — out of shame and arrogance.
+He avoids people, including his friends and landlady, Praskovya[^c1praskovya], out of shame and arrogance.
 He spends his days lying in bed, wandering the streets, and talking to himself.
 - He's intelligent but mentally deteriorating.
-He toys with the idea an extraordinary man theory[^gemt], where extraordinary people (like conquerors or great thinkers) are above morality and have the right to commit crimes — even murder — if it benefits humanity.
+He toys with the idea an extraordinary man theory[^gemt], where extraordinary people (like conquerors or great thinkers) are above morality and have the right to commit crimes, even murder, if it benefits humanity.
-- He pawns some of his belongings to Alyona Ivanovna[^c1alyona], whom he despises, seeing her as parasitic and cruel, exploiting the poor for profit.
-He begins to rationalize that killing her could serve a greater purpose — redistributing her wealth to help others.
-However, he's unsure if he's extraordinary enough to actually go through with it.
+- He visits Alyona Ivanovna[^c1alyona], a pawnbroker, to sell his watch.
+The watch is a family heirloom that belonged to his father and held great sentimental value.
+Raskolnikov[^c1raskolnikov] decided to part with it because he really needed money.
+- The pawnbroker, a greedy old woman, recognizes his desperation and gives an insultingly low offer because he has no real alternative.
+He accepts the offer — aware he's being exploited.

 ### Analysis
 - Raskolnikov[^c1raskolnikov] is in debt, isolated, and barely able to interact with people.
 He is internally conflicted and fixated on his theory that it is okay to cross moral boundaries for a greater good.
 He rationalizes that it is acceptable for extraordinary people to operate outside the bounds of the law and societal norms.
 - The pawnbroker, Alyona[^c1alyona], is a symbol of greed that fuels Raskolnikov[^c1raskolnikov]'s ideas.
 Her exploitation of desperate people affirms his belief that she is harmful to society and shouldn't exist.
+  - From a transactional perspective, an item is only as valuable as someone is willing to pay and often involves other variables outside of what it ordinarilly may be.
+That dynamic isn't necessarily bad, but if desperation is the <i>key</i> variable a moral boundary is being violated.
+Just because you <i>can</i> do something doesn't mean you <i>should</i>.
+Capitalism is an economic system, not a moral one.
+One system cannot address every need.
+  - The underlying issue is that the moral bleakness of St. Petersburg undermines its institutions by fueling resentment, especially among the lower class.
+The lack of a complimentary moral system sets the stage for elites to punch down if they want.
+This friction between greed and desperation is perfectly demonstrated between Raskolnikov[^c1raskolnikov] and Alyona[^c1alyona].
+If it grows there will be a catastrophic outcome.
+A society with no moral backbone is like a plane without wings — it won't fly.